 Deposits

-In order to secure a lease, expats typically pay a deposit equivalent to one or two months' rent – the legal maximum is three months' rent.
-The deposit must be held at the landlord's bank.
+In order to secure a lease, you typically pay a deposit equivalent to one or two months’ rent – the legal maximum is three months’ rent.
+The deposit must be held at the landlord’s bank.
 At the end of the contract, the landlord may deduct expenses from the deposit for repairs to the property and unpaid bills.
-Unless otherwise stipulated, there may be a penalty for terminating the lease with less than 1–2 months' notice.
+Unless otherwise stipulated, there may be a penalty for terminating the lease with less than one to two months’ notice.

-If the contract has a defined period, such as 12 months, then the tenant can terminate the lease for any reason as long as they give notice.
-Landlords can only terminate a defined lease early to meet their or their family's personal housing needs.
+If the contract has a defined period, such as 12 months, then you can terminate the lease for any reason as long as you give notice.
+Landlords can only terminate a defined lease early to meet their or their family’s personal housing needs.
 Contracts without defined periods can be cancelled by either party.
-In all cases, each party must give at least 60 days' notice to the other party.
+In all cases, each party must give at least 60 days’ notice to the other party.

 Utilities in Romania

 Utility fees may or may not be included in the monthly rental fee.
 This usually depends on the landlord.
-Expats should ask which items (for example, gas, water or electricity) they would have to pay themselves before signing the lease agreement.
+Ask which items (for example, gas, water or electricity) you would have to pay yourself before signing the lease agreement.

-The electricity in Romania is managed by the mostly state-owned company, Transelectrica.
-Romania's water services and garbage removal are both managed by various private companies, so expats should ask their landlords for a recommendation.
+The electricity grid in Romania is managed by the state-owned transmission company, Transelectrica, but the retail market is deregulated.
+Romania’s water services and garbage removal are both managed by various private companies, so ask your landlords for a recommendation.

 Expat Health Insurance